oskarflygare/quartz/content/index.md

 I'm a post-doc and licensed psychologist working in the [Bjureberg/Hellner](https://ki.se/cns/johan-bjureberg-och-clara-hellners-forskargrupp?ref=oskarflygare.com) and [Rücklab](https://rucklab.com/?ref=oskarflygare.com) research groups at Karolinska Institutet.

-My research aims to understand suicide and self-injury, the psychological mechanisms involved and how to treat those difficulties.
+My research aims to understand [[suicide]] and self-injury, the psychological mechanisms involved and how to treat those difficulties.

-Other research interests include the psychological treatment of obsessive-compulsive and related disorders, particularly internet-delivered cognitive behaviour therapy (ICBT).
+Other research interests include the psychological treatment of [[OCD]], [[BDD]], [[ASD]] and other disorders, particularly internet-delivered cognitive behaviour therapy (ICBT).

 ## Outside of work